jjzazuet/seeds-libraries/README.md

     seeds-reflect
     seeds-util

-Use an artifacts like so:
+Use an artifact like so:

     <dependency>
         <groupId>com.google.seeds</groupId>